-IV Flow Rate and Infusion Math Made Simple!Jul 4th, 2022
+IV Flow Rate and Infusion Math Made Simple!Dec 20th, 2022

 IV Flow Rate and Infusion Math

-IV flow rate and infusion math can feature on the PTCB exam.
-Whilst it may not feature heavily, candidates should still prepare for these kinds of question for the pharmacy technician exam.
-After all, one question can be the difference between passing and failing.
+IV flow rate and infusion math often features on the PTCB exam.
+Whilst it may not feature heavily, candidates should still prepare for this kind of question for the pharmacy technician exam.
+After all, one question can make all the difference between passing and failing.

-But it’s worth it, because once mastered, IV flow rate and infusion math can become some of the easiest questions to answer on the PTCB test.
-It may not seem like it now but, in time, it can.
+With even a little effort, IV flow rate and infusion math can become some of the easiest questions to answer on the PTCB test.
+It may not seem like it now but, in time, it will.

-Here, we will provide a broad overview of the subject as well as reviewing some sample questions – breaking each question down on a step-by-step level to help you come to terms with this kind of PTCB math question.
+Here, we provide a broad overview of the subject; reviewing some sample questions – breaking each question down on a step-by-step level to help you both understand and answer this type of PTCB math question.

 What are infusions and why are they needed?

-Infusion therapy is widely delivered to patients for many different reasons.
+Infusion therapy is widely given to patients for many different reasons.

 Infusion therapy allows drug to be administered quickly or slowly – depending on the needs of the patient and their condition.
 For example: